Journey

 Best if you want the trip to feel intentional rather than efficient, especially if you split time between Hachinohe and Towada.

 Rail gets you close.
-Local roads finish the sentence.
+Local roads take you the rest of the way.

 Journey Sources